Zarxrax/AnimeSceneLabel/README.md

-# SceneLabel
+# ASL - AnimeSceneLabel
-Generate descriptions of scenes from video files.
+Generate tags for the content of scenes in anime videos.

-It generates a thumbnail from each scene of the video, generates a description of the thumbnail content, and outputs to a .csv file.
+It generates a thumbnail from each scene of the video, uses DeepDanbooru to generate tags for the contents of each thumbnail, and outputs to a .csv file.

-It currently only uses DeepDanbooru, so only works for anime content.
-I am hoping to also add support for CLIP interrogator.

 ## Requirements
 `pip install -r requirements.txt`

 ## Usage
-`python scenelabel.py input -k`
+`python animescenelabel.py input -o output_folder -k`

 ```
 positional arguments: